-Some Buddhist monastic practitioners not only sit formal meditation, but also develop a high degree of intentional mindfulness as they go about all of the various activities of their days.
+Some serious mediators not only sit formal periods, but also develop a high degree of intentional mindfulness as they go about all of the various activities of their days.
 They are unable however to exercise volitional clarity of mind during sleeping and dreaming, and they may wake up feeling slumber-drunk, tangled in gauzy dream-webs.
-So, it is sometimes recommended that monks and nuns specifically meditate either first thing upon waking, so as to clear out that sleep-haze, or last thing before sleeping, so as to create a momentum of unattached clarity going into the sleep state.
+So, it is sometimes recommended that people specifically meditate either first thing upon waking, so as to clear out that sleep-haze, or last thing before sleeping, so as to create a momentum of unattached clarity going into the sleep state.

 I believe that the third most common time for Westerns to meditate is between the end of the work day and before dinner, as a means of releasing the entanglements of mind and energetic compulsions of the efforts of the day.
 Meditating at this time also helps us to transition into the more internal and personal time of the evening.
 When I lived at the San Francisco Zen Center City Center, I enjoyed sitting the scheduled 5:40 to 6:20 pm group meditation period on days when I was able to leave work and make it back home in time.